rabbitmq/rabbitmq-website/site/oauth2-examples.md

 This command will stop RabbitMQ if it is already running

-We cannot use UAA to issue the tokens because we cannot configure UAA to use a custom field for scopes.
+You cannot use UAA to issue the tokens because you cannot configure UAA to use a custom field for scopes.
-Instead we are going to issue the token ourselves with the command `bin/jwt_token`.
+Instead you are going to issue the token ourselves with the command `bin/jwt_token`.

 Launch a producer application with the token [producer-role-in-scope.json](jwts/producer-roles-in-extra-scope.json):